fossasia/open-event-server/_installation/aws.md

 title: Amazon Web Services
 ---

-# Installation of the Open Event Orga Server on AWS

 ## Phase 1

 This phase involves creating the EC2 instance which will hold your app.